centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-cnic-registrar.md

 You can activate IP Restrictions for both: your account and the above described role user.
 Find instructions on how to do that for the restrictive role user as described [here](#restrictive-user-role).

-You can do that for your account by logging in to our control panel ([OT&E](//wi-ote.rrpproxy.net), [LIVE](//wi.rrpproxy.net)).
+You can do that for your account by logging in to our control panel ([OT&E](//account-ote.centralnicreseller.com), [LIVE](//account.centralnicreseller.com)).
 Then click on your user name at the top right of the page and then navigate to `Passwords and Security`.
 There, click on `Restrict API Access to Whitelist` and fill out the form.

 ## Final steps

-As the CentralNic Resellers system is a pre-paid system, you have to add funds to your account to be able to order products and services.
-For doing this login in to the CentralNic Resellers Control Panel [LIVE System](//wi.rrpproxy.net/).
+As the CentralNic Reseller system is a pre-paid system, you have to add funds to your account to be able to order products and services.
+For doing this login in to the CentralNic Reseller Control Panel [LIVE System](//account.centralnicreseller.com/).
 Click on `Account Balance`, then `Charge your account`.

 ## Known Issues